 Elderly folks are such a target for scammers – and it is despicable.
 They are mostly on limited income with retirement and Social Security, so they can’t afford to lose their livelihood.
 Elderly scams are multiplying.
 The elderly are vulnerable to scams.

 The elderly are often at a limited income level without a job or big pension payments (from their time as the jobs paid less).
 It’s despicable for scammers to go after them and take all their money that they need to survive.
 It looks like scammers got into my father’s computer and took a lot of information.
 They hacked into his bank account, his home loan, and who knows what else.
-They now seem to have diverted his Social Security payments away from him as the last couple deposits never got to him.
+They could have diverted his Social Security payments away from him with all the information they have on him.
 Identity theft is a messy elderly scam (or for any age) to rectify back.

 Because they aren’t as sharp anymore, are easily swayed by dreams of fortunes and their emotions are easily set off, they fall for scams too easily.
 If an enticing offer comes along from mail, email, text, phone call, etc. they don’t think first, they just react.
 If they think a family member is in trouble, or their computer is infected, they are more likely to be reactive and listen to the scammer with their advice or ransom demands.
 The elderly are vulnerable to scams, and elderly scams are so prevalent anymore.

 Some scam calls pretend to be a grandchild or daughter who needs help from being stuck in a situation that needs money.
 My dad got one of these calls, but it didn’t say which daughter, so he called me then I texted the other while he was on the phone.
 It said his daughter was in the hospital and if the call hadn’t disconnected, they certainly would have asked him for money.